Mister G (children's performer): Author

-MISTER G has written two picture books based on his original songs.
-Both Señorita Mariposa and Lilah Tov/Good Night were published by Penguin Random House.
+Mister G has written four picture books based on his original songs.
+All the books Señorita Mariposa, Lilah Tov/Good Night, "How Many Squirrels Are in the World?" and "We'll Make Things Better Together," were published by Penguin Random House.

-Señorita Mariposa

-The idea was born in 2017 when Ben sent the lyrics of his bilingual song Señorita Mariposa to Marcos Almada Rivero, a revered Mexican illustrator living in Oaxaca.
-The pair had become fast friends after collaborating on the artwork for Ben's Latin GRAMMY Award-winning album, Los Animales (2015), and were excited to reimagine the song as a picture book.
-As the project unfolded, the national dialogue about immigration and climate change intensified, emphasizing the symbolic importance of their cross-border collaboration.

-Lilah Tov/Good Night

-Based on a lullaby, Lilah Tov Good Night depicts the journey of a young girl as she leaves home with her family in search of a better life in a new land.
-Illustrated by Israeli artist, Noar Lee Haggon, this lyrical lullaby celebrates the beauty of our world and the spirit of resilience in a refugee family.

 Activist

 Mister G performed at the National Climate Rally in Washington, D.C.
 He has headlined four concerts on Capitol Hill for children and families from all fifty states in his role as an advocate for Moms Clean Air Force.
-Two of Mister G's albums (Mundo Verde/Green World and Seeds of Shalom) have explicit environmental themes, as does his picture book (Señorita Mariposa) which is about the monarch butterfly migration.
+Two of his albums (Mundo Verde/Green World and Seeds of Shalom) have explicit environmental themes, as does his picture book (Señorita Mariposa) which is about the monarch butterfly migration.

 Educator

-Mister G has performed concerts and led workshops at schools around the US and in many other countries (Mexico, India, England, Dominican Republic, Guatemala).
-He also leads professional development programs for educators.
+Mister G has conducted artist residencies at schools around the US and in many other countries (Mexico, India, England, Dominican Republic, Guatemala).
+He also leads professional development programs for educators and presents musical keynotes at conferences.

-A graduate of Amherst College, Ben received a songwriting scholarship to Berklee College of Music.
-He was awarded a full fellowship for his Master of Education degree.
-Ben taught at the Smith College Campus School in Northampton, MA.